CAIDA/libbgpstream/docs/doxygen/static/aainstallation.md

   - enable debugging mode
   - writes log output to STDERR as well as the log file

+\verbatim --disable-assert \endverbatim
+  - disable assertions

+\verbatim --without-doxygen \endverbatim
+  - do not compile the doxygen generated documentation
+  - useful if the version of doxygen installed is too old (or too new)

 \verbatim --with-monitorname=NAME \endverbatim
   - explicitly define the monitor name
   - defaults to the system hostname as given by the `hostname` command